buildwithgrove/grove-portal/README.md

 Open up [http://localhost:3000](http://localhost:3000) and you should be ready to go!

-If you're used to using the `vercel dev` command provided by [Vercel CLI](https://vercel.com/cli) instead, you can also use that, but it's not needed.

 ### Stripe Webhook Forwarding

-If you wish to test the Stripe webhook flow, you must use the Stripe CLI to forward the webhook to your local environment.
+If you're testing the Stripe webhook flow, you must use the Stripe CLI to forward the webhook to your local environment.

 [Full instructions can be found on the Stripe documentation page.](https://docs.stripe.com/stripe-cli/overview#forward-events-to-your-local-webhook-endpoint)